-In February 2013, the FASB issued ASU No. 2013-02, Reporting of Amounts Reclassified Out of Accumulated Other Comprehensive Income, an amendment to FASB ASC Topic 220.
-The update requires disclosure of amounts reclassified out of accumulated other comprehensive income by component.
-In addition, an entity is required to present either on the face of the statement of operations or in the notes, significant amounts reclassified out of accumulated other comprehensive income by the respective line items of net income but only if the amount reclassified is required to be reclassified to net income in its entirety in the same reporting period.
-For amounts not reclassified in their entirety to net income, an entity is required to cross-reference to other disclosures that provide additional detail about those amounts.
-This ASU is effective prospectively for the Company for annual and interim periods beginning January 1, 2013.
-The Company will comply with the disclosure requirements of this ASU for the quarter ending March 31, 2013.
+In February 2013, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Update ("ASU") No. 2013-02, Reporting of Amounts Reclassified Out of Accumulated Other Comprehensive Income ("AOCI"), an amendment to FASB Accounting Standards Codification Topic 220, Comprehensive Income.
+This update requires disclosure of amounts reclassified out of AOCI by component.
+In addition, an entity is required to present either on the face of the statement of operations or in the notes, significant amounts reclassified out of AOCI by the respective line items of net income but only if the amount reclassified is required to be reclassified to net income in its entirety in the same reporting period.
+For amounts not reclassified to net income in their entirety, an entity is required to cross-reference to other disclosures that provide additional detail about those amounts.
+We adopted ASU No. 2013-02 on January 1, 2013.